nextcloud/android/README.md

 Please review the [guidelines for contributing](https://github.com/nextcloud/android/blob/master/CONTRIBUTING.md) to this repository.

-More information how to contribute: <https://nextcloud.com/contribute/>
+More information on how to contribute: <https://nextcloud.com/contribute/>

 ## Start contributing :hammer\_and\_wrench: